python-kasa/python-kasa/docs/source/codeinfo.md

 :::{note}
-The kasa library is fully async and methods that perform IO need to be run inside an async coroutine.
+The library is fully async and methods that perform IO need to be run inside an async coroutine.
 Code examples assume you are following them inside `asyncio REPL`:
 ```
     $ python -m asyncio